It's all about the feeling

 Here we go inwards, with eyes closed or cast down, to observe the feeling and watch the shape or form of the feeling show itself without judgment or analysis.
-This shape can be 2D or 3D, organic, geometric, an object, gas or liquid in form.
-There are no rules or requirements.
-It just shows up as it does.
-And usually different every time.
+There is no visualising, rather a mindful approach and tuning in to what is appearing in, on or around the body.

 Using the touch points from the eyebrow to clasping hands at the end and taking a deep breath in and out is called a wing.
-Enough wings are done for the shape to disappear.